 Top 10 Experiences in New Zealand25th April 2013

 Energetic cities and sleepy villages set against a backdrop of mountains, valleys, glaciers and lakes define New Zealand and it’s a truly fantastic place to visit whatever your age.
-With an incredibly diverse offering of things to see and do, New Zealand isn’t just any old holiday destination; it’s one that is filled with unforgettable experiences and here’s my pick of the top 10!
+With an incredibly diverse offering of things to see and do, New Zealand isn’t just any old holiday destination; it’s one that is filled with unforgettable experiences.
+So, here’s my pick of the top 10 experiences in New Zealand!